Closing Date: 13th July, 2026

 Qualifications:

-Applicants should possess the following characteristics and competencies: integrity, sound professional judgment, strong organizational skills, decisiveness, initiative, exceptional client service skills, the ability to function both independently and cooperatively, and superior written and oral advocacy skills.
+Applicants should possess the following characteristics and competencies: integrity, sound professional judgment, organizational skills, decisiveness, initiative, stellar client services, the ability to function independently and cooperatively, and superior written and oral advocacy skills.

 Current or Former Political Appointees: The Office of Personnel Management (OPM) must authorize employment offers made to current or former political appointees.
 If you are currently, or have been within the last 5 years, a political Schedule A, Schedule C, Non-career SES or Presidential Appointee employee in the Executive Branch, you must disclose this information to the Human Resources Office.

-The Department of Homeland Security encourages persons with disabilities to apply, including individuals with intellectual, severe physical, or psychiatric disabilities as defined by 5 C.F.R.
+The Department of Homeland Security encourages persons with disabilities to apply, to include persons with intellectual, severe physical or psychiatric disabilities, as defined by 5 C.F.R.
 213.3102(u), and/or Disabled Veterans with a compensable service-connected disability of 30 percent or more as defined by 5 C.F.R.
 315.707.
-Veterans (https://www.fedshirevets.gov/job-seekers/special-hiring-authorities/#content), Peace Corps (https://www.peacecorps.gov/returned-volunteers/careers/noncompetitive-eligibility/)/VISTA volunteers (https://www.vistacampus.gov/after-vista/career), and persons with disabilities http://www.opm.gov/policy-data-oversight/disability-employment/) possess a wealth of unique talents, experiences, and competencies that can be invaluable to the DHS mission.
+Veterans (https://www.fedshirevets.gov/job-seekers/special-hiring-authorities/#content), Peace Corps (https://www.peacecorps.gov/returned-volunteers/careers/noncompetitive-eligibility/)/VISTA volunteers (https://www.vistacampus.gov/after-vista/career), and persons with disabilities (http://www.opm.gov/policy-data-oversight/disability-employment/) possess a wealth of unique talents, experiences, and competencies that can be invaluable to the DHS mission.
 If you are a member of one of these groups, you may not have to compete with the public for federal jobs.

 Education:

-Applicants must be graduates of an accredited law school with a Juris Doctor (J.D.) or LLM degree.
+Applicants must be a graduate of an accredited law school with a Juris Doctor (J.D.) or LLM degree.
+Please see Required Documents for more information.

 Additional Information: